harsh-vardhhan/Option-Trading-Backend/README.md

 ## Option Trading Platform (Backend)

 ### Option trading platform using Upstox API's which uses
-- Celery for backroung work
+- Celery for backround work
 - Redis for temporary store
 - PostreSQL for database
 - Ctypes for Faster calculation